Terms & Conditions

 Firstaidpro's usual refund and cancellation and policies still apply.

-To receive your First Aid Certificate on the day of your training, please ensure that you have booked and paid for training at least 3 days prior to the course date.
+To receive your First Aid Certificate on the day of your training, please ensure that you have booked and paid for training prior to the course date and provided your USI and other mandatory requirements and are deemed competent upon successful completion.
 Firstaidpro looks forward to seeing you at one of our many locations shortly.

 The course must be for the same nationally recognised qualification, either Perform CPR (HLTAID001), Provide Basic Emergency Life Support (HLTAID002) or Provide First Aid (HLTAID003).
 A course of a different length but providing the same qualification is eligible.